 Florals, geometric patterns, scrolling designs reminiscent of the Art Nouveau period, and ornate gingerbread patterns that resemble exterior Victorian woodwork are among the designs available.

-Mirrors look great with black, white, and metallic wall decals, but other colors are also available.
-These may not completely cover the mirror, but they will give it the updated look it requires while also reducing the overbearing feature.
+Reflective surfaces look better with black, white, and metallic wall decals, but other colors are also available.
+These may not completely cover the surface area, but they will give it the updated look required while reducing the overbearing feature.

 Frosted Window Film

 Although you can do it yourself if you’re confident, some people struggle with this task.
 For example, I can’t cover a schoolbook without making ripples, so I’d advise that you consider hiring a glass repair company.
-It might not be the cheapest option, but it provides excellent results when done correctly.
+It might not be the cheapest option, but it provides excellent results.

 Temporary Mirror Covers